URL Encoding Special Characters: Fast Answers

 The Space Problem: %20 vs. +

 The space character has two different encodings depending on the context, and this causes more confusion than almost any other URL encoding topic.
 In percent-encoding per RFC 3986, a space is encoded as %20.
 This is the correct encoding for path segments and is also valid in query strings.
 In application/x-www-form-urlencoded format (HTML form submissions), spaces are encoded as +.
-This is a legacy convention from before the web standards were formalized.
 Many URL parsers accept both, but the difference matters in specific scenarios.
-If you send a URL with a + in the path (not the query string), many servers will treat it as a literal plus sign, not a space.
+If you send a URL with a + in the path, many servers will treat it as a literal plus sign, not a space.
 Similarly, a + in a query value that was encoded with encodeURIComponent() represents a literal plus sign, but if the same URL was form-encoded, the + means a space.
-The safest approach: use %20 for spaces in path segments, and be consistent with + vs. %20 in query strings throughout your application.
-When in doubt, %20 is unambiguous.
+The safest approach: use %20 for spaces in paths, redirects, and copyable URLs, and be consistent with + vs. %20 in query strings throughout your application.

 Control Characters and Non-Printable Characters